top of page

 User Persona for Isabel: Isabel is an international student who loves cooking for herself, her roommate, and guests in her free time.
 Her primary frustrations lie in how many steps she needs to take to plan shopping and prepare for recipes and sometimes she messes up.

-Isabel's Storyboard: Isabel's Issues with Mistranslations/Miscommunication while cooking.
+Isabel's Storyboard: Isabel's Language Issues while cooking.

 User Persona #2: Ali